undostres-com-mx/superapp_sdk/README.md

 - validateRequestHeaders
   - Check api/token to see if request is authentic.
 - formatMoney
-  - Gives the standard format to money.
+  - Gives the standard UDT format to money, decimal separated by dot, no comma.
 - createPayment
   - Create an order and retrieve payment url.
 - cancelOrder